 3. Hosta and Heuchera

 These foliage favorites bring texture and color to a shade garden.
 Hosta is the most popular perennial for shade and it’s easy to see why.
-Hostas range in size from minis just seven inches high to giants nearly three feet across.
+Hostas range in size from minis just 7 inches high to giants nearly 3 feet across.
 Best-selling varieties include Patriot, Minuteman, Sum and Substance and Guacamole.

 Hosta’s steady companion is heuchera, often called coral bells.
-Like hosta, the plant sends up sweet flowers on tall stems in late spring, but the perennials are bred for their lovely foliage.
+Like hosta, the coral bells send up sweet flowers on tall stems in late spring, but these perennials are bred for their lovely foliage.
 Look for the latest heucheras with copper and chartreuse leaves and learn more about planting both hosta and heuchera.

 Fall is the ideal time to plant trees, especially the significant specimen trees like oaks and maples that will define your landscape for years to come.

 Take care in choosing the site and selecting the right tree for the space.
-Too far from the house and it may difficult to water in the crucial first years of growth.
-Too close to the house and you’ll have problems with roots that could affect foundations and driveways, or limbs on roofs, or blocked views.
+Too far from the house and it may be difficult to water in the crucial first years of growth.
+Too close to the house and you’ll have problems with roots that could affect foundations and driveways, with limbs falling on roofs, or with blocked views.
 Look for tips for planting new trees and shrubs in this project guide.